 A number of studies have looked at large groups of individuals to determine if CRP and cancer are directly related.
 This has not been proven, though additional research in the future may provide more definitive answers.
 As yet, many clinical findings show that C-reactive protein tends to increase when people have cancer, principally because cancerous illness causes inflammation in the body.
 Possibly the reverse is true, too.
 Some research on clinical breast cancer has even established that higher CRP rates correlate to increased mortality.

 It’s still unclear that the relationship between CRP and cancer is a causal one, especially since so many conditions can raise C-reactive protein without increasing cancer risk.
 Instead, many medical researchers believe that it is the inflammatory response CRP indicates, rather than the elevated protein, that most relates to cancer risk.
 Very high CRP indicates significant inflammation, which, in turn, may indicate the presence of cancer, a higher likelihood of getting the disease, or a more aggressive course of the illness.
 In other words, inflammatory response and cancer are strongly correlated, and CRP may be more of an incidental player.

 Even if CRP and cancer are not directly related, measuring C-reactive protein may still be diagnostically useful.
 Additionally, establishing a connection between inflammation and cancer could be important.
 It may indicate that part of the treatment of cancerous illness should involve using anti-inflammatory drugs.
-Since high levels of CRP and cancer that is more severe have been associated, physicians can also use more aggressive measures to treat cancer in patients with higher C-reactive protein counts to hopefully improve survival rates.
+Since high levels of CRP and severe cancer have been associated with each other, physicians can also use more aggressive measures to treat cancer in patients with higher C-reactive protein counts to hopefully improve survival rates.